 Otis Blackwell was an American songwriter, singer, and pianist whose work significantly influenced rock ‘n’ roll.
 His compositions include Elvis Presley’s “Don’t Be Cruel,” “All Shook Up” and “Return to Sender,” Little Willie John’s “Fever,” Jerry Lee Lewis’s “Great Balls of Fire” and “Breathless” (with Winfield Scott), and Jimmy Jones’s “Handy Man.”

-Otis Blackwell was born in Brooklyn, New York.
+Otis Blackwell was born on February 16, 1931 in Brooklyn, New York.
 He won a local talent contest at the Apollo Theater in Harlem, New York in 1952, at 21.
 He could not, however, transform his initial accomplishment into a successful career as a performer.
 His own recordings never cracked the Top 40 on the hit parade charts.
 “When you hit them with your best stuff and they just look at you, well, it’s time to go home,” he said.

 Blackwell then turned to song writing and soon became one of the leading figures of early rock ‘n’ roll, despite being virtually unknown to the public.
 Blackwell wrote million-selling songs for Elvis Presley, Jerry Lee Lewis, Dee Clark and other leading artists throughout the 1950s.
 He also recruited other songwriters to write for Presley such as Winfield Scott.
 When a contract dispute with his publishing company forced him to stop writing songs under his own name, he adopted the white-sounding pen-name, “John Davenport.”
 Throughout his lifetime, Blackwell (aka Davenport) composed more than a thousand songs which had worldwide sales of close to 200 million records.